 Reducing the spinal curve depends on length of time you have had scoliosis.
 The goal is certainly to reduce the curve but overall to halt the curve progression.

 Your Schroth program will be based on your individual evaluation.
-Treatment sessions are typically 1 hour long and can range from 5 sessions up to 20 sessions.
+Treatment sessions are typically 45-55 min long and can range from 5 sessions up to 20 sessions.
 Continuation of your home exercise program is a lifetime commitment and is vital in order to maintain your postural correction.
 We do recommend re-evaluations every 2-3 months after you have been discharged from the program.
-Please speak to your therapist on the frequency of when you should return.
+Please speak to your therapist about when you should return.

 Exercise sports attire is the recommended attire.
 A sports bra is required by ladies in order for the patient to visualize their curve and breathing techniques during the session.
 A privacy screen is available in order to maintain your privacy during the session.